ShubhamThakur09/SQL_Music_DATA/README.md

 # SQL_Project_Music_Store_Analysis
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+This SQL project aims to analyze data from an online music store.
+Through the exploration of a music playlist database using SQL, we will gain insights into the dataset.
+The objective is to assist the store in comprehending its business development by addressing straightforward questions.

 ## Database and Tools
 * Postgre SQL